a-patel/LiteXEmail/README.md

 # LiteXEmail
 > LiteXEmail is simple yet powerful and very high-performance email mechanism and incorporating both synchronous and asynchronous usage with some advanced usages which can help us to handle sending email more easier!

-> Provide Email service for any type of application (.NET Core, .NET Standard).
+Provide Storage service for ASP.NET Core (2.0 and later) applications.

 Very simple yet advanced configuration.
 Minimal (one line) code configuration is required.